advancedresearch/the_century_of_satire/semitic-mythical-origin-of-jesus-about-transfigured-reincarnation.md

 ### Temple washing rituals' influence on Early Christianity

 In order to visit a temple, people used rituals of spiritual cleanliness.
-There were designed areas around the temple which people could not enter, unless they had performed the right rituals.
+There were designated areas around the temple which people could not enter, unless they had performed the right rituals.

 Moses takes off his sandals in front of the burning bush,